mvanthoor/rustic/readme.md

 # Extra module

-There is a module called "Extra", which copmiles some extra capabilities into the Rustic executable.
+There is a module called "Extra", which compiles some extra capabilities into the Rustic executable.

 - Command-line option -e: Rustic can run a perft suite containing 172